A prescription for when there's nothing scarier than hope.

 Her quick, noble stride belied a thready heartbeat and bony build--normal for a woman born and raised in war.
-Her glasses had no technical enhancements, unlike his own; her jacket would provide no protection from a weapon pulse.
-They served no purpose other than social, to say something about Brannon, at least the Brannon her people imagined; in line with the inexplicable brannonite fad.
+Her glasses had no technical enhancements, unlike his goggles; her jacket would provide no protection from a weapon pulse.
+The clothes served no purpose other than social, to say something about Brannon, at least the Brannon her people imagined, in line with the inexplicable brannonite fad.
 On another level, this woman showed him something almost holy, the shadow of his ancient emperor, Sinead I. In spite of himself, he smiled.

 Talesh grabbed Varkon's shoulder.
 "I have your ident, you pig-faced...."